Knowing where to begin when wanting to volunteer can seem daunting and confusing – but don’t worry!

 Many people do not have any fixed ideas about what they would like to do so we will spend time with you looking at all the types of volunteering available and matching you with something you will enjoy doing.

 3. Choose which opportunities you want to explore further

-Most people then take away volunteering information from us to have a think about it and come back when they have decided on two or three possible organisations.
-We will then make appointments for you to visit each organisation in turn, which should help you to make a final decision about where you would like to volunteer.
+Most people then take away information and have a think before coming back when they have decided on two or three possible organisations.
+We will then make appointments for you to visit each organisation in turn, which should help you make a final decision about where you would like to volunteer.